 Fellows play an instrumental role in educating and overseeing junior and senior Anesthesiology residents in their pain medicine education when they rotate through the Wake Forest Pain Centers.

 Multidisciplinary learning is further enhanced with rotations with:

 - Physical Medicine and Rehabilitation

 Pain management fellows are actively involved in organization of the clinics.
 They also manage patient callbacks and help to coordinate the surgical schedule.

 Fellows participate in weekly didactic seminars from the teaching staff covering Accreditation Council for Graduate Medical Education (ACGME) pain topics as well as regular journal clubs and morbidity and mortality (M&M) conferences.

 The Pain Mechanisms Laboratory at Wake Forest Baptist Health offers cutting-edge basic and translational science pain research opportunities, led by Dr. James Eisenach.
 Trainees may use this laboratory space as needed during their training and are invited to participate in non-basic science translational research.

-Clinical translational research and biomedical informatics is led by Dr. Robert Hurley and staffed by Wake Forest Pain and Anesthesiology faculty.
-Clinical research trials are performed at Wake Forest and CPI.
-Fellows are allowed to participate.
+Clinical translational research and biomedical informatics is led by Dr. Robert Hurley and staffed by Wake Forest Pain and Anesthesiology faculty where research trials are performed.
+Fellows are encouraged to participate.

 Patients are also considered for ongoing research studies, as appropriate.